breandan/kotlingrad/README.md

 				= [4.0, 0.0]ᵀ
 ```

 ## Testing

 Kotlin𝛁 claims to eliminate certain runtime errors, but how can we be sure the proposed implementation is error-free?
-Kotlin𝛁 is evaluated using a property-based testing in the style of [QuickCheck](https://github.com/nick8325/quickcheck) and [Hypothesis](https://github.com/HypothesisWorks/hypothesis).
-It uses two primary mechanisms to check the functional correctness of automatic differentiation:
+One way is to use a property-based testing methodology in the style of [QuickCheck](https://github.com/nick8325/quickcheck) and [Hypothesis](https://github.com/HypothesisWorks/hypothesis).
+It uses two primary mechanisms to check the functional correctness of automatic derivatives:

 * Symbolic differentiation: manually find the derivative and compare the values returned on a subset of the domain with AD.
 * [Finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method): sample space of symbolic (differentiable) functions, and compare results of AD with FD.

-However, there are many ways to independently verify the numerical gradient.
-One such way is to compare the output with a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
+However, there are many other ways to independently verify the numerical gradient.
+Another way is to compare the output with a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
 We plan to implement this capability in a future release.

 To run [the tests](src/test/kotlin/edu/umontreal/kotlingrad), execute: `./gradlew test`